culturing/poems/Poems/2022-11-04/02 It is not for me.md

 so tipsy in mind.
 What great folly, if even the end of historic progressions or else the result of some King's stiff command.
-We are tired by now and its reslessness, drawn to all corners of the imagination by a call no less real than a fairy-tale and no more real than the earth.
+We are tired by now and its restlessness, drawn to all corners of the imagination by a call no less real than a fairy-tale and no more real than the earth.
 It has